UCSD-AI4H/CERT/README.md

 #### Train
 You need to change the number of negtive samples (number of augmented data) in MOCO.py *line 84* , you can also change the epoch: *line 41*, batch size:*line 45*, learning rate:*line 50*, and temperature: *line 90*

-You can train on the MOCO task with:
+You can train the MOCO task with:

 *CUDA_VISIBLE_DEVICES=0 python MOCO.py*